planetfederal/workshops/workshops/geoserver/doc/source/styling/sld.rst

 The header of the SLD contains metadata about XML namespaces, and is usually identical among different SLDs.
 The details of the header are beyond the scope of this workshop.

 A **FeatureTypeStyle** is a group of styling rules.
 (Recall that a :term:`featuretype` is another word for a :term:`layer`.)
-Grouping by FeatureTypeStyle affects rendering order; the first FeatureTypeStyle will be rendered first, followed by the second, etc.
+Grouping by FeatureTypeStyle affects rendering order; the first FeatureTypeStyle will be rendered first, followed by the second, etc, allowing for precise control of drawing order.

 A **Rule** is a single styling directive.
-It can apply globally to a layer, or it can have filter logic associated with it so that the rule is conditionally applied.
-These conditions can be based on the attributes of the data, or based on the scale (zoom) level of the data being rendered.
+It can apply globally to a layer, or it can have logic associated with it so that the rule is conditionally applied.
+These conditions can be based on the attributes of the data or based on the scale (zoom) level of the data being rendered.

 A **Symbolizer** is the actual style instruction.
 There are five types of symbolizers: